brito-rafa/codeconnect-vm-operator/README.md

 # Kubebuilder Scaffolding

-"scaffolding" is the first step of building an operator which kubebuilder will initialize the operator from a brand-new directory.
+"Scaffolding" is the first step of building an operator which kubebuilder will initialize the operator from a brand-new directory.

 ## Creating the directory